ScaledMarkets/bddloadgen/README.md

 In order to generate requests according to the correct statistical distribution, it is therefore necessary to compute the statistical distribution function.
-This is a little bit complex, because the event rate is not constant, which means that we must calculate a probability distribution for a non-constant event rate.
+This is a little bit complex, because the event rate
+- being a ramp function - is not constant, which means that we must calculate a probability distribution for a non-constant event rate.

 In addition, the user can specify a set of ramp functions which are joined together,